scrtlabs/SecretNetwork/cosmwasm/README.md

     /// query export, which queries the state of the contract. fn query_chain(request: u32) -> u32;

-    /// Evaporates a specified amount of sdk gas (where 1000 cosmwasm gas : 1 sdk gas) fn gas_evaporate(evaporate: u32) -> u32;
+    /// Evaporates a specified amount of gas (1 evaporate = 1 sdk gas)
+    fn gas_evaporate(evaporate: u32) -> u32;
 }